Marco Lavoie – Forced to eat the dog that saved is life

 Location: Nottaway River, Quebec

-He arrived safely at his planned starting point and began to paddle up river with his dog, making camp where ever he felt like.
-Within the first few days he made a number of stops and set up camp, and on one of these occasions a hungry bear must have smelt his food supply and came charging out the trees towards his canoe.
-Since Lavoie was taken by surprise and he was already standing next to his canoe, the bear saw him as a threat and attacked.
+He arrived safely at his planned starting point and began to paddle upriver with his dog, making camp wherever he felt like.
+Within the first few days, he made a number of stops and set up camp, and on one of these occasions, a hungry bear must have smelt his food supply and came charging out of the trees toward his canoe.
+Since Lavoie was taken by surprise and was already standing next to his canoe, the bear saw him as a threat and attacked.

 It made short work of Lavoie, badly mauling him and then turning to his food supply in the canoe.
 The bear ate or destroyed his entire food supply in seconds before once again turning its attention to Lavoie.
 His faithful German shepherd was in the woods at this point but must have heard the attack, because as the bear charged for Lavoie a second time, his dog charged out the trees and went straight for the bear, scaring it off and saving the life of his master.